 Poynter Fellowship Advisory Committee

-Tom Conroy, University Press Secretary, Yale Public Affairs and Communications
+Tom Conroy, University Press Secretary, Office of Public Affairs and Communications

 Anthony Leiserowitz, Senior Research Scientist, School of Forestry and Environmental Studies

-Eileen O’Connor, Vice President for Communications; Chair, Poynter Fellowship in Journalism, Yale Public Affairs and Communications
+Bliss Massaro, Associate Director, Poynter Fellowship in Journalism, Office of Public Affairs and Communications

-Alaina Pritchard, Program Coordinator, Yale Public Affairs and Communications
+Alaina Pritchard, Program Coordinator, Office of Public Affairs and Communications

 Meg Urry, Israel Munson Professor of Physics